 Vancouver, British Columbia, is one of the most beautiful cities in the world, thanks to its spectacular location.
-It’s always a treat to fly into Vancouver from any direction.
-The views of the city, surrounded by the ocean and snow-capped mountains, are absolutely stunning.
+It’s always a treat to fly there from any direction.
+The plane window views of Vancouver, surrounded by the ocean and snow-capped mountains, are absolutely stunning.
 On a recent flight from Amsterdam to Vancouver, the plane approached the city from the northwest, then flew directly above the city in a southerly direction.
 I sat on the right side of the plane and while I initially missed the city and mountain views, I got a bird’s eye view of Vancouver International Airport (YVR) and the borough of Richmond.

 Located on an island, Vancouver International Airport is often voted as one of the best airports in the world.
 The plane continued in a southerly direction, flying above the boroughs of Burnaby and New Westminster (part of the Greater Vancouver Metropolitan area) before banking to the right.